Randomized spectral co-clustering for large-scale directed networks: Theoretical analysis

-We refer to Algorithm \ref{spectralmedian} with the SVD replaced by the random-sampling-based SVD.
-The next theorem provides the misclustering rates of the random-sampling-based algorithm. \begin{theorem} Let ${{Y}}^{\rm rs}\in \mathbb M_{n,K^y}$ and $\hat{{Z}}^{\rm rs}\in \mathbb M_{n,K^z}$ be the estimated membership matrices of the random-sampling-based spectral co-clustering algorithm.
+The next theorem reflects the clustering performance of RS-SsCC. \begin{theorem} Let ${{Y}}^{\rm rs}\in \mathbb M_{n,K^y}$ and $\hat{{Z}}^{\rm rs}\in \mathbb M_{n,K^z}$ be the estimated membership matrices of RS-SsCC.
 The other parameters are the same with those in Theorem \ref{rsamappro}.
-Suppose {(\ref{C1})} holds and recall that the minimum non-zero singular value of $P$ is $\gamma_n$.
-The following two results hold for ${{Y}}^{\rm rs}$ and ${{Z}}^{\rm rs}$, respectively.
-Recall that where
+Suppose {(\ref{C2})} holds and recall that the minimum non-zero singular value of $P$ is $\gamma_n$.
+Recall that where Then the following two results hold for ${{Y}}^{\rm rs}$ and ${{Z}}^{\rm rs}$, respectively.